We are always here to assist faculty and students with teaching, learning and research. Please note that we do target

-At this time we strongly encourage faculty to remain aware of the resources they are assigning for classes.
-While the library is physically closed, students and faculty who continue to learn and teach remotely may not be able to access physical books (circulating and reserve collections), DVDs, etc. for borrowing or scanning.
+As always, we strongly encourage faculty to remain aware of the resources they are assigning for classes.
+In some instances, students and faculty who continue to learn and teach remotely may not be able to access physical books (circulating and reserve collections), DVDs, etc. for borrowing or scanning.
 If your assignment requires an item that is only accessible via the physical library, please make every effort to ensure that you are able to provide the material to your students via alternative methods.
 This page provides additional information and suggestions.

 DIY!
 Incorporate Library resources into your online course and provide your students with engaging, high-quality information.
 Make use of our condensed Remote Resources for a Distance Learning Environment.